 AIA believes in creating a global accountancy profession; and we support the International Federation of Accountants (IFAC) in their vision of a global accountancy profession recognised as a valued leader in the development of strong and sustainable organisations, financial markets and economies.
 AIA has adopted IFAC’s Code of Ethics for professional accountants and also incorporates IFAC’s International Education Standards (IES) into our own policies and procedures.

 AIA has members working throughout the whole spectrum of the accountancy profession.
-Many of our members are at the top of the accountancy industry, from senior management to director level, and representing some of the most important and profitable firms in the world.
+Many of our members are at the top of the accountancy industry, from senior management to director level.
 Conversely, significant numbers of our members work in small and medium sized businesses (SMEs) and we strive to champion the importance of SMEs and their needs.